 Best of all is Lalo Schifrin’s (Bullit and Cool Hand Luke) superb, Oscar-nominated music score.
 It’s such a powerful soundtrack!
 The main theme is chilling and unnerving.
 The atmospheric camera work of Oscar-winner Fred J. Koenekamp (Patton and The Towering Inferno) is good too — those long, slow-paced shots of the house were creepy!

 Reaction & Thoughts:

 The Amityville Horror is spooky, and lots of fun.
-Not for CGI-obsessed viewers though.
+Not for CGI-obsessed viewers, though.
+The film spawned many sequels and imitators.
 Color, 117 minutes, Rated R.

 Followed by Amityville II: The Possession (1982)